 The Excella was designed for people who lack a suitable tow vehicle or for those who just want the simplicity of an all-in-one travel solution that can be driven to a holiday campsite, parked, and then lived in for the duration of your vacation.

-Stylistically the Airstream Excella is somewhat reminiscent of the GMC Motorhome, which shouldn’t be surprising as they were both designed during the same decade, in the same country, to serve the same purpose.
-Though it should be noted that the Airstream did predate the GMC offering.
+Stylistically the Airstream Excella is somewhat reminiscent of the GMC Motorhome, which shouldn’t be surprising as they were both designed during the same decade, in the same country, to serve the same purpose and the Airstream uses many General Motors components.

 The Excella 280 was one of the larger motorhomes built by Airstream, as the model name suggests it measures in at 28 feet long.
 Inside you’ll find all of the luxurious modern amenities the late 1970s had to offer, including air-conditioning and heating, a full oven with gas burners up top, a microwave oven, a fridge, freezer, and ice maker, hot and cold running water, a shower, a toilet, both kitchen and bathrooms sinks, couches, carpeted floors, a dishwasher, and a slew of other features.

 In the 1970s even most homes didn’t have air conditioning, the Excella’s original MSRP of over $100,000 USD was far in excess of the average American house price.
 This was a motorhome designed for cross-continental trips in absolute luxury.

 Airstreams are perhaps most famous for their gleaming aluminum bodies that borrow significantly from aircraft design techniques in their construction.
 These fuselage-like travel trailers have travelled extensively around America and around the world, NASA famously used them for the first men on the moon – the Apollo 11 astronauts lived in one upon their return to Earth during their quarantine period to ensure they weren’t infected with any mysterious space pathogens.